Flank/flank-dashboard/docs/13_state_management_investigation.md

 );
 ```

-Now the `AuthBloc` is available for all down-laying widgets, so we can use the `BlocBuilder` or the `BlocConsumer` widgets to build your UI in respect of the current application state.
+Now the `AuthBloc` is available for all of the widgets below in the widget tree, so we can use the `BlocBuilder` or the `BlocConsumer` widgets to build your UI in respect of the current application state.

 ```dart
 BlocBuilder<AuthBloc, AuthState>(